dreautall/waterfly-iii/FAQ.md

 **Q: The app selects the wrong currency!**

 A: Most of the time, the issue is from currencies that also use the `$` (Dollar) sign, for example Austrian Dollar (`A$`).
-The app checks the notification for an exact match of the currency, so a transaction with "You paid $ 12.34" gets matched to the (US-)Dollar.
+The app checks the notification for an exact match of the currency, so a transaction with "*You paid $12.34*" gets matched to the (US-)Dollar.
 To fix this, you can change the currency settings in Firefly III, for example make the sign of the US-Dollar to `US$`, and change Austrian Dollar from `A$` to just `$`.
 This way, notifications with just `$` will get matched to Austrian Dollar.